Basic Training

 The course program and simulator exercises provide the opportunity for customization to simulate any international aerodrome.
 It enhances the trainee’s level for a quicker transition time to the real-life environment – please contact us to discuss options.

-CANI and the Aerodrome Control Instrument Training Course are certified by the Czech Civil Aviation Authority in accordance with Commission Regulation (EU) 2015/340.
+CANI and the Aerodrome Control Training Course are certified by the Czech Civil Aviation Authority in accordance with Commission Regulation (EU) 2015/340 as amended on 4th August 2024 and ATCO ADC Rating Training and Assessment Plan - SM/17/0300/P3.

 Prerequisites